BE IMITATOR OF GOD (Part 2)

-Beloved, it is absolutely impossible for you to imitate God without you seeing, hearing or knowing what God is showing, saying, or doing.
-But, you will never see, hear, know or understand what God is showing, saying, or doing without you staying in communion, in constant fellowship with God as Jesus did while in the world.
+But you will never see, hear, know, or understand what God is showing, saying, or doing without you staying in communion with God (in prayer and the study of His Word) as Jesus did while in the world.

 Prayer: My Dear Heavenly Father, thank You for showing me today my highest calling in life.
-Dear Holy Spirit, teach and help me to fix my eyes on God, to incline my ears to God, and to stay my mind on God, so that I may see, hear and know what God is doing in every situation and then imitate Him, in Jesus’ name.
-Amen.
+Dear Holy Spirit, teach and help me fix my eyes on God, incline my ears to God, and stay my mind on God to see, hear, and know what God is doing in every situation and then imitate Him, in Jesus’ name.